auton1/viterbi/README.md

 viterbi
 =======

-C++ code for finding shared haplotypes between diploid individuals using the Viterbi algorithm.
-The program is designed to find the longest shared haplotype between a given individual and larger reference panel.
+C++ code for finding shared haplotypes between individuals under the Li and Stephens Model (2003) using the Viterbi algorithm.
+The program is designed to find long shared haplotypes between a given individual and larger reference panel.

 Usage
 -----